anothergitdev/aws-lambda-ci-python/README.md

 ## Setting Up Project

-Clone this repository and add your lambda function packages in `lambda-functions` directory. there's sample `function-1` for reference.
+Clone this repository and add your lambda function packages in `lambda-functions` directory. there's sample `function-1` for reference with sample unit tests.
 Use same diretory structure for your lambda function handler and tests.